JiwonJJeong/battleship/README.md

 # battleship
 The Odin Project JS project to implement the classic game "battleship" using test-driven development.

+## Rules
+- Take turns attacking one grid to sink ships!
+- There are 5 ships (of length 2, 3, 3, 4, and 5).
+- Ships cannot be placed adjacent (including diagonal) to eachother.
+- The game ends when one player sinks ALL the ships of the other player.

 ## Skills Used: Development and Architecture
 - Set up git, webpack, ESLint, Prettier, Jest for modular, test-driven development
 - Modularize code with ESM and frequently create single responsibility functions to keep code DRY & revisitable